-QUARTER - Term of instruction during which a student completes a series of courses.
-There are three quarters in a regular academic year, Fall, Winter and Spring.
-The summer quarter extends from June to August.
+QUARTER - The term of instruction at Seattle University.
+There are three quarters in the regular acacemic year, Fall, Winter and Spring.
+Summer quarter extends from June through mid-August.

-READMISSION - Procedure whereby a student who has not been in attendance for one or more quarters requests permission to re-enroll.
+READMISSION - Procedure whereby a student who has not been registered for one or more quarters requests permission to re-enroll.

-REGISTRATION - Official enrollment in the University.
-Process in which student selects courses each quarter.
-Student is considered officially registered when tuition is paid.
+REGISTRATION - Official enrollment in the University in which a student sees an adviser, selects courses, and secures spaces in those courses each quarter.

-REGULAR STUDENT - A fully matriculated student pursuing a degree program.
+REGULAR STUDENT - A matriculated student pursuing a degree.